RavaszTamas/RavaszTamas/README.md

 - Founded and leading at [@aqela](https://aqela.org/) where we are creating custom ERP solutions for middle size enterprises since 2022.
 We also experimented with a NFT collection during the NFT haydays.

-- I am working on additional side projects under [@armt](https://www.linkedin.com/company/armt-solutions/) with an enthusiastic partner of mine [Antal Máté](https://github.com/ShatnoRD)
+- I take on additional side projects under [@armt](https://www.linkedin.com/company/armt-solutions/) with an enthusiastic partner of mine [Antal Máté](https://github.com/ShatnoRD)

 - Currently working at [@quino](https://quino.ai) (a [@minyma](https://www.minyma-tech.com/) project) on the [Quino AI](https://quino.ai) project.
 Here I mainly worked on the several frontend applications for the project but also contributed significantly to the structuring, planning and maintenance of the backend systems.
 Here I used several technologies like PostgreSQL, React, NextJS, Redux, Python, FastAPI, Docker, Google Cloud.
 More importantly I had the luck to work on the AI systems and understand how do they operate in the Quino ecosystem.